 In addition to bathroom hardware such as towel racks and a shower curtain rod, you’ll need all the personal elements such as hair dryers, makeup mirrors, etc.

-4. Cleaning Items
+5. Cleaning Products and Items

 You’ll want to keep your new home in tip-top shape, so make sure you stock up on these cleaning items: